- License #:

 - League of Sacramento Theatres, Board Member

-Charities need contributions to better our community.
-Coldwell Banker Residential Real Estate has charitable priorities.
+Charities need contributions to help and better our community.
+The pandemic has made an existing need even more clear.
+Coldwell Banker Residential Realty has charitable priorities.
 I have my own.
 I give to many charities but usually don’t talk about them.
-However, I’ve picked out three to highlight.
-Part of the solution for charities need for monies is Joe Gibson and others giving to them.
+However, I’ve picked out two to highlight.
+Part of the solution for charitable need for monies is Joe Gibson and others giving to them.

-I’m contributing to these three charities in 2017, and I may volunteer.
-If you want to send some money their way or volunteer, please do.
-Tell me of your interest and I’ll help.
-I’ll likely carry these as priorities into next year.
+I’m contributing to these charities in 2021, and I may volunteer.
+If you want to send money their way or volunteer, please do.
+I’ll carry these priorities into the next year.
+If I can help in any way, please call me.

 The charities are: